SOClogix/Linux-Syslog-Collection-Tool/README.md

 # Follow these steps on the Linux Client:
 1. Ensure git is installed on the linux client
-- sudo apt install -y git
+- YourCopyableTextblock sudo apt install -y git

 2. Clone the git repository and enter the directory
 - git clone https://github.com/SOClogix/Linux-Syslog-Collection-Tool.git && cd Linux-Syslog-Collection-Tool